ezsystems/commerce-documentation/docs/guide/customers/customers_api/customer_profile_data_components/customer_profile_data_model.md

 `Silversolutions\Bundle\EshopBundle\Model\CustomerProfileData\DeprecatedCustomer`
 provides a mapping class which implements the deprecated `CustomerInterface`.
-It is used for components depending on the old model within the system and built by the `DeprecatedCustomerMappingService`.
+It is used for components that depend on the old model within the system and are built by the `DeprecatedCustomerMappingService`.

 ## Example